-The remuneration of the Directors, including non-executive Directors, who are the key management personnel of the Group and Company, is set out below in aggregate for each of the applicable categories specified in IAS 24 'Related Party Disclosures'.
-Further information about the remuneration of individual Directors is provided in the audited part of the Directors' Remuneration Report on pages 153 to 167 which covers the requirements of schedule 5 of the relevant legislation.
+The remuneration of the Directors, including Non-Executive Directors, who are the key management personnel of the Group and Company, is set out below in aggregate for each of the applicable categories specified in IAS 24 Related Party Disclosures.
+Further information about the remuneration of individual Directors is provided in the audited part of the Directors' Remuneration Report on pages 145-163 which covers the requirements of schedule 5 of the relevant legislation.